A Guide to 13 Most Popular Japanese Language Exams

 Each test has unique strengths and drawbacks, so review your plans and needs.
 Whether you aim for academic success, daily interactions, or jobs demanding Japanese, a Japanese exam is tailored to your requirements.

-While JLPT and NAT are popular, others are valuable, too, depending on your purpose.
+While the JLPT and NAT are popular, others are valuable as well, depending on your purpose.

 For example, BJT is for business contexts, whereas TOPJ centers on cultural understanding and language.
 Then, you have Kanji Kentei to immerse yourself in Kanji characters and JFT for basic Japanese.